-The eXtension Foundation “Issue Corps” is an accelerator for Cooperative Extension professionals to amplify their impact on local issues.
+The eXtension Foundation “Impact Collaborative” is an accelerator for Cooperative Extension professionals to amplify their impact on local issues.
 The Corps experience quickens the adoption of new research and innovative practices in local program design and delivery.

 Since early 2016 eXtension has successfully engaged hundreds of Cooperative Extension professionals in development of impactful projects addressing topics such as local food systems, climate, small business development, enhancing rural capacity, equine biosecurity, financial management, backyard poultry, women in agriculture and diversity and inclusion.
 These efforts were part of the eXtension Issue Corps program.
 In 2017, the eXtension Foundation rebranded the Issue Corps as the Impact Collaborative.

-- 93% believed the Issue Corps participation was a positive experience.
+- 93% believed the Impact Collaborative participation was a positive experience.